 am_stream_num_samples_per_ch specifies the number of samples per channel present in the bitstream.

 am_metadata_reserved_flag shall be equal to 0 in bitstreams that conform to this version of this Specification.
 However, decoders that conform to this version of this Specification shall allow the value 1 to be present and shall ignore the value.
-It is possible that a future version of this Specification will allow the value 1 and specify its meaning..
+It is possible that a future version of this Specification will allow the value 1 and specify its meaning.

 am_metadata_num_bytes_minus1 plus 1 specifies the number of metadata payload bytes present in the AM.